General terms and conditions

 Article 3 - Applicability

-- These general terms and conditions apply to every offer from the entrepreneur and to every distance contract and orders between entrepreneur and consumer.
+1. These general terms and conditions apply to every offer made by the entrepreneur and to every distance contract and order concluded between entrepreneur and consumer.

-- Before the distance contract is concluded, the text of these terms and conditions will be made available to the consumer.
-If this is not reasonably possible, before the distance contract is concluded, it will be indicated that the terms and conditions can be viewed by the entrepreneur and they will be sent to the consumer as soon as possible free of charge at the consumer's request.
+2. Before the remote agreement is concluded, the text of these general terms and conditions shall be made available to the consumer.
+If this is not reasonably possible, before the remote agreement is concluded, it will be indicated that the general terms and conditions can be inspected at the operator and that they will be sent free of charge to the consumer at his request as soon as possible.

-- If the distance contract is concluded electronically, then, contrary to the previous paragraph and before the distance contract is concluded, the text of these terms and conditions may be made available to the consumer electronically in such a way that the consumer can easily store it on a durable medium.
-If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be viewed electronically and that they will be sent electronically or otherwise free of charge at the consumer's request.
+3. If the distance contract is concluded electronically, notwithstanding the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions may be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
+If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be inspected electronically and that they will be sent electronically or otherwise free of charge at the consumer's request.

-- If one or more provisions of these general terms and conditions are at any time wholly or partially null and void or nullified, the agreement and these terms and conditions shall otherwise remain in force and the provision in question shall be replaced immediately by a provision that approximates the purport of the original as closely as possible.
+5. If one or more provisions in these general terms and conditions are at any time wholly or partially void or annulled, the agreement and these terms and conditions shall otherwise remain in force and the provision in question shall be replaced without delay by mutual agreement with a provision that approximates the purport of the original as much as possible.

-- Situations that are not regulated in these general terms and conditions should be assessed 'in the spirit' of these general terms and conditions.
+6. Situations not covered by these general terms and conditions are to be assessed 'in the spirit' of these general terms and conditions.

-- Uncertainties about the interpretation or content of one or more provisions of our terms and conditions, should be interpreted 'in the spirit' of these general terms and conditions.
+7. Uncertainties about the interpretation or content of one or more provisions of our terms and conditions are to be interpreted 'in the spirit' of these general terms and conditions.

 Article 4 - The offer